kmankar/Music-Player-Based-On-Age-Classification/README.md

 - Calls detection function.
 (Captured image sent as an argument)

 **There are separate m- Scripts for each function that is called.**

+# Functions called:

+- detection: Detects the face in the image captured.
+Displays error message if face not detected or multiple faces detected.
+Uses Canny Edge Detection for face detection and Viola - Jones Algorithm for feature extraction.
+Features extracted: Nose, Mouth, Eyes.
+- ratios: Calculates six types of ratios to distinguish between baby faces from other two older groups - young and old.
+- wrinkles: Wrinkle analysis targetting five regions - forehead, under the eyes, and cheek region.
+- classifier: Loads training data set and calls multiclassify.
+- multiclassify: Support Vector Machine alogrithm used to perform classification of image captured.
+- mapping_age: Maps age group predicted to respective songs.
+- audio_player: Plays songs from the generated playlist.
+User cans play, stop, pause and choose songs.